-This article applies to compounded sterile preparations (CSP)s as defined in USP Chapter 797, titled Pharmaceutical Compounding-Sterile Preparations.
+This article applies to compounded sterile preparations (CSP)s as defined in USP Chapter 797, titled Pharmaceutical Compounding - Sterile Preparations.
 In addition to the standards in the USP Chapter 797, the preparation of a CSP shall meet the following requirements of this article.

-- (a) For the purposes of this article, sterile compounding occurs, by or under the direct supervision and control of a licensed pharmacist, pursuant to a patient specific prescription, unless otherwise specified in this article. - (b) CSPs for direct and immediate administration as provided in the Chapter shall only be compounded in those limited situations where the failure to administer such CSP could result in loss of life or intense suffering of an identifiable patient.
+- (a) For the purposes of this article, sterile compounding occurs, by or under the supervision of a licensed pharmacist, pursuant to a patient specific prescription, unless otherwise specified in this article. - (b) CSPs for direct and immediate administration as provided in the Chapter shall only be compounded in those limited situations where the failure to administer such CSP could result in loss of life or intense suffering of an identifiable patient.
 Any such compounding shall be only in such quantity as is necessary to meet the immediate need of the patient.
-If not already documented in the patient's medical record, Dedocumentation for each such CSP shall also include-identification of the CSP, the compounded date and time, number of units compounded, the patient's name and patient's unique identifier and the circumstance causing the immediate need of the patient.
-Such documentation may be available in the patient's medical record and need not be redocumented by the compounding staff if already available. - (1) In the event of equipment or facility failing to meet any required specification and in accordance with the facility's SOPs, for up to 24 hours limiting immediate use compounding to only loss of life or intense suffering is not required.
-All such events must be documented in accordance with facility's SOP and shall be reported to the BOP within 72hours. - (c) Notwithstanding subdivision (a) a limited quantity of CSP may be prepared and stored in advance of receipt of a patient specific prescription document where,
+Documentation for each such CSP shall include identification of the CSP, compounded date and time, number of units compounded, the patient's name and patient's unique identifier and the circumstance causing the immediate need of the patient.
+Such documentation may be available in the patient's medical record and need not be redocumented by the compounding staff if already available. - (c) Notwithstanding subdivision (a) a limited quantity of CSP may be prepared and stored in advance of receipt of a patient specific prescription document where, and solely in such quantity, as is necessary to ensure continuity of care for identified patients based on a documented history of prescriptions for that patient population. - (d) A reasonable quantity of a CSP compounded drug preparation may be furnished to a veterinary office for use by the veterinarian that is sufficient: - (1) for administration or application to veterinary patients solely in the veterinarian's office; - (2) for furnishing of not more than a 120-hour supply, as fairly estimated by the prescriber and documented on the purchase order or other documentation submitted to the pharmacy prior to furnishing; - (A) With the exception of a topical ophthalmic where up to a 28-day supply may

-- and solely in such quantity, as is necessary to ensure continuity of care for identified patients based on a documented history of prescriptions for that patient population. - (d) A reasonable quantity of a compounded drug preparationCSP may be furnished to a veterinary office for use by the veterinarian that is sufficient: - (1) for administration or application to veterinary patients solely in the veterinarian's office; - (2) for furnishing of not more than a 120-hour supply for an individual patient, as fairly estimated by the prescriber and documented on the purchase order or other documentation submitted to the pharmacy prior to furnishing; - (A) With the exception of a topical ophthalmic where up to a 28-day supply may be furnished to veterinarian's office for an individual patient.
+- be furnished to veterinarian's office for an individual patient.
 Such topical ophthalmics shall be compliant with USP 797 section 14.5, Multiple-Dose CSPs. - (e) In addition to prohibitions and requirements for compounding established in federal law, no CSP may be compounded that: - (1) Is essentially a copy of one or more commercially available drug products, unless: - (A) that drug product appears in an American Society of Health-System